 The supply chain and courier operations industry is male-dominated, remaining steadily around 39 percent female year-over-over.
 The nature of the job, from long-distance travel to heavy-duty lifting in the warehouses, is not conducive to women, particularly those who are raising families.

 However, Carly Fliesher has noted a change in the male-dominated industry.
-Since 2012, she’s worked at Delivery Drivers, Inc. (DDI), a third-party HR administrator for independent contract delivery drivers, starting in sales and now as the Director of Strategic/ Channel Partners.
+Since 2012, she’s worked at Delivery Drivers, Inc. (DDI), a third-party HR administrator for independent contract delivery drivers, starting in sales and now as the VP of Strategic Partnerships.
 She even did a stint at GrubHub as a regional market manager before returning to DDI.

 DDI is an Inc. 5000 fastest growing company that has steadily grown over the past decade.
 When Carly started, there were only 13 full-time employees and now she’s helped hire one-third of the 70+ employees with 59 percent of them being women.
 COVID added an increased demand in delivery, and Carly spearheaded the company’s special driver survey, where DDI found a surge of females becoming delivery drivers.
 52 percent identified as females, compared to 30 percent in years past.